Our Technology

 The platforms we run on, and the reasons we chose them.

-Our technology stack is the set of tools our engineers use every day to deliver service, protect clients, monitor infrastructure, and produce evidence of operational health.
-Each tool was selected after a documented evaluation against viable alternatives.
-No choice is permanent and every product is reviewed annually, because a stack that does not evolve eventually becomes a liability.
+Our technology stack is the set of tools our engineers use every day.
+Each tool was selected after a documented evaluation.
+Every product is reviewed each year.
+A stack that does not evolve becomes a liability, so we treat technology reviews as a standing commitment.

 Integration over individual features.